Professor of Practice, Public Administration and International Affairs

-International organizations, United Nations, leadership, humanitarian relief, agricultural development, education of girls, hunger and food security
+International relations, foreign affairs, international organizations, United Nations, leadership, humanitarian relief, agricultural development, education of girls, hunger and food security.

 PAI 759: Girls' Education

-This seminar course will explore the benefits of girl's education, will discuss many of the obstacles to higher numbers of girls in school, and will review the current state of play in various countries.
+This seminar course explores the benefits of girl's education, will discuss many of the obstacles to higher numbers of girls in school, and will review the current state of play in various countries.